Deloitte Africa Board

 My goal is to help foster an environment in which people want to work, and to build on our wonderful culture which empowers every person to feel free to raise challenges or concerns and which fosters the highest standards of integrity and behaviour.

 Charles Larbi-Odam is a Chartered Certified Accountant and a Fellow of the Association of Chartered Certified Accountants (UK).
 He joined Deloitte in January 2000.
 He moved to the Corporate Finance practice of Deloitte in 2003 and was admitted to the partnership in January 2007.

-Charles has been responsible for developing the firm’s services around valuations required for financial reporting purposes.
+He has been responsible for developing the firm’s services around valuations required for financial reporting purposes.
 He currently leads the IFRS valuation work in Deloitte Southern Africa, and was appointed Business Unit Leader of Corporate Finance in 2012, a role he held for two years.

 Charles was appointed to the Southern Africa Board of Partners and Directors in August 2011, where he is a member of both the Remuneration Committee (REMCO) and the Performance, Reward, Succession & Nominations (PRSN) Committee.
-Charles currently serves the Africa Board as a Southern Africa representative.
+He currently serves the Africa Board as a Southern Africa representative.

 I stand for sustainability in all that we do and for making a difference each and every day.

 My goal is to deliver value to our clients, through excellence.

 Tony joined Deloitte in 1981 and was admitted to the partnership in 1988.
 He is currently the Deloitte Assurance industry leader for Mining, having served two terms as the Deloitte Global leader for Mining.

 He is also Lead Client Service Partner on two Office of the CEO clients, the Anglo American Group and the Murray & Roberts Group, where he is responsible for the delivery of all services from Deloitte on a global scale.